 The purpose of the NEALP is to provide financial assistance to students enrolled in approved nurse education programs in Ohio institutions and to encourage students to remain in Ohio as they enter the nursing profession.
-NEALP loans are limited to students in the RN program and are \$3,000 per year for a maximum of four years.
+NEALP loans are limited to students in the RN (Nursing associate's degree) program and are \$3,000 per year for a maximum of four years.